xtaci/kcptun/README.md

 client: --remoteaddr IP:3000-4000
 server: --listen 0.0.0.0:3000-4000
 ```
-by specifying port-range, kcptun will automatically switch to next random port within port-range when establishing each new connection.
+By specifying a port range, kcptun will automatically switch to the next random port within that range when establishing each new connection.

 #### Rate Limit and Pacing
 kcptun introduces userspace pacing for smoother data transmission: https://github.com/xtaci/kcp-go/releases/tag/v5.6.36.

 By setting `--ratelimit <value>`, you can specify the maximum outgoing speed (in bytes per second, including FEC packets) for a single KCP connection.
-Set the value to `0` to disable the limit.
+Set this value to `0` to disable rate limiting.
 Enabling rate limiting improves connection stability at high speeds.
 (Default: 0)

-This parameter is also useful **for limiting upload speed** on asymmetric networks.
+This parameter is particularly useful **for limiting upload speed** on asymmetric networks.

 #### Forward Error Correction

 In coding theory, the [Reed–Solomon code](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) belongs to the class of non-binary cyclic error-correcting codes.
-The Reed–Solomon code is based on univariate polynomials over finite fields.
+Reed–Solomon codes are based on univariate polynomials over finite fields.

-It is able to detect and correct multiple symbol errors.
+They can detect and correct multiple symbol errors.
 By adding t check symbols to the data, a Reed–Solomon code can detect any combination of up to t erroneous symbols, or correct up to ⌊t/2⌋ symbols.
-As an erasure code, it can correct up to t known erasures, or it can detect and correct combinations of errors and erasures.
-Furthermore, Reed–Solomon codes are suitable as multiple-burst bit-error correcting codes, since a sequence of b + 1 consecutive bit errors can affect at most two symbols of size b.
-The choice of t is up to the designer of the code, and may be selected within wide limits.
+As an erasure code, it can correct up to t known erasures, or detect and correct combinations of errors and erasures.
+Furthermore, Reed–Solomon codes are suitable for correcting multiple-burst bit errors, since a sequence of b + 1 consecutive bit errors can affect at most two symbols of size b.
+The value of t is determined by the code designer and can be selected within wide limits.

 ![FED](assets/FEC.png)

 #### DSCP

-Differentiated services or DiffServ is a computer networking architecture that specifies a simple, scalable and coarse-grained mechanism for classifying and managing network traffic and providing quality of service (QoS) on modern IP networks.
-DiffServ can, for example, be used to provide low-latency to critical network traffic such as voice or streaming media while providing simple best-effort service to non-critical services such as web traffic or file transfers.
+Differentiated Services (DiffServ) is a computer networking architecture that specifies a simple, scalable, and coarse-grained mechanism for classifying and managing network traffic and providing Quality of Service (QoS) on modern IP networks.
+DiffServ can, for example, be used to provide low-latency service to critical network traffic such as voice or streaming media while providing simple best-effort service to non-critical traffic such as web browsing or file transfers.

 DiffServ uses a 6-bit differentiated services code point (DSCP) in the 8-bit differentiated services field (DS field) in the IP header for packet classification purposes.
 The DS field and ECN field replace the outdated IPv4 TOS field.

-setting each side with ```-dscp value```, Here are some [Commonly used DSCP values](https://en.wikipedia.org/wiki/Differentiated_services#Commonly_used_DSCP_values).
+Set each side with ```-dscp value```.
+Here are some [commonly used DSCP values](https://en.wikipedia.org/wiki/Differentiated_services#Commonly_used_DSCP_values).

 #### Cryptoanalysis

-kcptun is shipped with builtin packet encryption powered by various block encryption algorithms and works in [Cipher Feedback Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_(CFB)), for each packet to be sent, the encryption process will start from encrypting a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) from the [system entropy](https://en.wikipedia.org/wiki//dev/random), so encryption to same plaintexts never leads to a same ciphertexts thereafter.
+kcptun includes built-in packet encryption powered by various block encryption algorithms operating in [Cipher Feedback Mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Cipher_Feedback_(CFB)).
+For each packet to be sent, the encryption process begins by encrypting a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) from the [system entropy](https://en.wikipedia.org/wiki//dev/random), ensuring that encrypting identical plaintexts never produces identical ciphertexts.

-The contents of the packets are completely anonymous with encryption, including the headers(FEC,KCP), checksums and contents.
-Note that, no matter which encryption method you choose on you upper layer, if you disable encryption by specifying `-crypt none` to kcptun, the transmit will be insecure somehow, since the header is ***PLAINTEXT*** to everyone it would be susceptible to header tampering, such as jamming the *sliding window size*, *round-trip time*, *FEC property* and *checksums*. ```aes-128``` is suggested for minimal encryption since modern CPUs are shipped with [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) instructions and performs even better than `salsa20`(check the table below).
+Packet contents are fully encrypted, including headers (FEC, KCP), checksums, and data.
+Note that regardless of which encryption method you use in your upper layer, if you disable kcptun encryption by specifying `-crypt none`, the transmission will be insecure because the header remains ***PLAINTEXT***, making it susceptible to tampering attacks such as manipulation of the *sliding window size*, *round-trip time*, *FEC properties*, and *checksums*. ```aes-128``` is recommended for minimal encryption since modern CPUs include [AES-NI](https://en.wikipedia.org/wiki/AES_instruction_set) instructions and perform even better than `salsa20` (see the table below).

-Other possible attacks to kcptun includes: a) [traffic analysis](https://en.wikipedia.org/wiki/Traffic_analysis), dataflow on specific websites may have pattern while interchanging data, but this type of eavesdropping has been mitigated by adapting [smux](https://github.com/xtaci/smux) to mix data streams so as to introduce noises, perfect solution to this has not appeared yet, theoretically by shuffling/mixing messages on larger scale network may mitigate this problem.  b) [replay attack](https://en.wikipedia.org/wiki/Replay_attack), since the asymmetrical encryption has not been introduced into kcptun for some reason, capturing the packets and replay them on a different machine is possible, (notice: hijacking the session and decrypting the contents is still *impossible*), so upper layers should contain a asymmetrical encryption system to guarantee the authenticity of each message(to process message exactly once), such as HTTPS/OpenSSL/LibreSSL, only by signing the requests with private keys can eliminate this type of attack.
+Other possible attacks against kcptun include: a) [Traffic analysis](https://en.wikipedia.org/wiki/Traffic_analysis) - data flow patterns from specific websites may be identifiable during data exchange.
+This type of eavesdropping has been mitigated by adapting [smux](https://github.com/xtaci/smux) to mix data streams and introduce noise.
+A perfect solution has not yet emerged; theoretically, shuffling/mixing messages across a larger-scale network may further mitigate this problem. b) [Replay attack](https://en.wikipedia.org/wiki/Replay_attack) - since asymmetric encryption has not been integrated into kcptun, capturing and replaying packets on a different machine is possible.
+(Note: hijacking sessions and decrypting contents remains *impossible*).
+Therefore, upper layers should implement an asymmetric encryption system to guarantee message authenticity (ensuring each message is processed exactly once), such as HTTPS/OpenSSL/LibreSSL.
+Only by signing requests with private keys can this type of attack be eliminated.

 Important:
-1. `-crypt` and `-key` must be the same on both KCP Client & KCP Server.
+1. `-crypt` and `-key` must be identical on both the KCP Client and KCP Server.
-2. `-crypt xor` is also insecure and vulnerable to [known-plaintext attack](https://en.wikipedia.org/wiki/Known-plaintext_attack), do not use this unless you know what you are doing. (*cryptanalysis note: any type of [counter mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) is insecure in packet encryption due to the shorten of counter period and leads to iv/nonce collision*)
+2. `-crypt xor` is insecure and vulnerable to [known-plaintext attacks](https://en.wikipedia.org/wiki/Known-plaintext_attack).
+Do not use this unless you fully understand the implications. (*Cryptanalysis note: any type of [counter mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) is insecure for packet encryption due to shortened counter periods that lead to IV/nonce collisions.*)

 Benchmarks for crypto algorithms supported by kcptun: